NCERT Solutions for Class 8 Science Chapter 1 - Free PDF Download

 While making that consideration, one should also remember that the excessive use of fertilizers can result in pollution.
 It can also change the pH of the soil in some cases.
 Some farmers also choose to leave their land fallow.
 This helps in naturally replenishing the land of its lost nutrients and minerals.
 After some time, the land can be used again.

-Another beneficial method for helping soil replenish itself is crop rotation.
 In crop rotation, the same crop is not grown continuously.
 This prevents the erosion of the fertility of the soil.
 Also, another major part of growing crops is protecting the crops from weeds.

 Weeds can be defined as undesirable plants that grow naturally along with the main crop.
 The weeds are harmful because they compete with the crop by absorbing all the nutrients, water, light, and space.